tonib/kaichronicles/doc/README-mechanics.md

 ```
 The player must to have a meal on this section.

-If the attribute "huntDisabled" is "true" the player will not be allowed to use the hunting discipline on this meal.
-If the attribute
+If the attribute "huntDisabled" is "true" the player will not be allowed to use any hunting discipline, of any book series, on this
-"hntmstryDisabled" is "true" the player will not be allowed to use the hunting and huntmastery discipline on this meal.
+meal.
 If the attribute "price" is set with a integer value, this will allows to buy a meat for the given price.

 ### huntStatus